 I’ve spent my life fighting this.
 Trying to minimize the effect of these injuries on countless, literally thousands and thousands of patients.
-Today, injury is still the number one killer of our children in the United States of America.
+Today, treating a spinal cord injury costs is still the number one killer of our children in the United States of America.
 It’s more than are dying from cancer.
 It’s more than are dying from infectious diseases.
 In fact, more children die from injuries than from everything else combined.It devastates me.

 I talk about this to people all over the place and they’re always amazed when I quote that simple statistic.
 More of our children will die this year from injuries than all other causes put together.
 They commonly ask follow up questions.
 “What is the most common cause?”
 I answer that it depends on the age group.
 Toddlers have home accidents.
 Teenagers have car crashes.
 Kids in their teens and beyond die from intentional violence and suicide, very commonly and very tragically.

 They ask, “What are we doing about this as a country?”
 I say, in terms of treatment, the strategy for preventing these deaths is 1) to prevent the injuries from occurring in the first place and 2) to prevent deaths after the injuries occur by improving the trauma care these patients receive.
 We need to be working on all of those fronts.
 We need to be working to raise public awareness of the problem so that people everywhere in our country can get behind whatever solutions we can find to solve this problem.